Get

 4. Keep Your Cat Busy

 Keeping your cat distracted and busy as they grieve can help them handle the process.
-Ensure your cat has plenty of toys, scratching objects, and vertical platforms.
+Ensure your cat has plenty of toys, scratching posts, and perches.

 This step is crucial if you leave your sad kitty alone during the day.
 Consider leaving the TV on or placing a bird feeder outside so your cat can watch the birds.
 You could also hire a pet sitter to stop by during the day and spend time with your cat.
 Your cat might also enjoy visits from favorite human friends.